-2. Marc Leuhtold – USA
+2. Marc Leuthold – USA

 Mark Leuthold’s sculptures have been included in the collections of the Metropolitan and Brooklin Museums and the Museum of Art and Design, as well as numerous collections outside the US – South Korea, Turkey, Switzerland, Japan.
-Critic John Perreault noted: “One look and look for artists who break history, bend down the descent, forcing it to connect the dots in new ways, even distract from some.
+Critic John Perreault noted: “One looks and looks for artists who break history, bend down the descent, forcing it to connect the dots in new ways, even distract from some.
 Leuthold is one such. ”

 Marc Leuthold is the son of European immigrants and interested in different cultural experiences.
 His work reflects the influence of the arts of Asia, Africa and the Mediterranean.